Support & FAQ

 What is QuietScore?

 QuietScore is an iOS app that measures how well your doors and windows block sound.
-You place a Bluetooth speaker inside a room, stand outside with your phone, and the app measures how much quieter it gets when you close the door.
+You place a Bluetooth or AirPlay speaker inside a room, stand outside with your phone, and the app measures how much quieter it gets when you close the door.
 You get a Sound Isolation Score from 0 to 50.

 What do I need to use QuietScore?

 The app needs a sound source inside the room and a microphone outside.
 Since your phone's speaker and mic are in the same device, it can't measure sound traveling through a barrier.
-The Bluetooth speaker acts as the sound source on the other side of the door.
+The Bluetooth or AirPlay speaker acts as the sound source on the other side of the door.

-Does it work with any Bluetooth speaker?
+Does it work with any wireless speaker?

 Taking Measurements